JustMyName-AndStuff/YAGPDB-CC/README.md

 -Custom Reaction Ticket System

+-Suggestion System with dynamic change of embed colors (UNFINISHED!!!)

 **What will be added in the future:**

--Suggestion System with dynamic change of embed colors

 -An RPG bot (currently I have a currency system setup and I am thinking of turning it into an RPG bot)